drdangr/webtoon/README.md

 ## 🎯 Overview

 The Webtoon Graph Editor is a modern web application that allows content creators to design interactive vertical comics with decision trees and branching narratives.
-Perfect for creating mobile-optimized visual stories with multiple storylines and user choices.
+Features include invisible clickable hotspots that can be positioned directly on story images, creating immersive interactive experiences.
+Perfect for creating mobile-optimized visual stories with multiple storylines and seamless user choices.

 ## ✨ Features